 Dog Bite Prevention

-We've had several recent incidents where dogs have bitten meter readers.
+In past years, Westar has experienced several incidents where dogs have bitten meter readers.
 On days your meter is read, please take care to contain your dog.
 We want to accurately read your meter and keep our employees safe.

 Generally, the date that we will be out to read your meter is the due date on your monthly bill.
 To print a list of dates your meter is read, sign in to my electric account and click on "meter reading schedule".